wangziqi2013/wangziqi2013.github.io/_posts/2023-01-23-minesweeper.markdown

 1. Use-after-free bugs can be utilized by malicious attackers to inject the attack vector into a memory block being used by the application after the block is freed.

+2. We can borrow from GC mark-and-sweep algorithms to detect whether there are live references to a block being sent to free().
+If true, the block should not be deallocated.
+The scan process, however, does not need to be precise as in GC.
+As a result, both false positive and false negatives can occur.

 **Comments:**